mohdfareed/machine-setup/README.md

 The project has the following **hard-coded** structure:

-- `config`: a directory containing configuration files used by the machine
+- `config`: a directory containing configuration files used by the machine.
+It defines references to all the configuration files in the repo.
+It must be updated whenever a new configuration file is added or its path modified.
 - `raspberrypi`: a directory containing configuration files used by a Raspberry Pi.